Syracuse’s Archaeological Park

 The thirty minute walk from Ortygia isn’t the most beautiful, but you will pass a few of Syracuse’s sights on the way, so it may be worth combining.
 It’s also the most ecological of all the options, and the best for you, so there’s that!

-The quickest way to get there from Ortygia is by car, just a five minute drive and there is plenty of parking along the road beside the archaeological park at just a few euros.
+The quickest way to get to Syracuse’s Archaeological Park from Ortygia is by car, just a five minute drive and there is plenty of parking along the road beside the archaeological park at just a few euros.
+Pay at the machine near to the entrance.

 Be aware: As this is a working theatre there are often building works going on here.
 Although not the prettiest, it didn’t ruin the experience for us.
 If you are lucky enough to get tickets to one of the performances here we imagine you would be in for a treat!